 In 1889 a group had split of from the ‘Société des Artistes Français‘ and formed their own Salon de la Société National des Beaux-Arts.
 In 1918 went back together again.
-See seperate page.
+See separate page.

 1891-98: Expositions des peintres Impressionnistes et Symbolistes:

 From late 1891 till early 1898 there were 15 expositions held of ‘peintres Impressionnistes et Symbolistes’ (=EIS) in the Gallery of Le Barc de Boutteville.
-See seperate page.
+See separate page.

 1892-97, Salon de la Rose + Croix: